dbt-opiner/dbt-opiner/README.md

 # dbt-opiner
 Tool for keeping dbt standards aligned across dbt projects.

+** Disclaimer: This is an early stage project.
+Check the [License](https://github.com/dbt-opiner/dbt-opiner/blob/main/LICENSE) for more information. **

 # Table of Contents
 1. [Installation and usage](#installation-and-usage)
     1. [CLI](#cli)